Probabilistic automatic complexity of finite strings: Other approaches to probabilistic complexity

 \subsection{Gap structure function}

-We saw in the proof of \thref{apcomp} that the function $\gamma^k(w)$ mapping $w$ to the maximum value of $\gap_M(w)$ among all $k$-state $M$ is computable.
+We saw in the proof of \thref{apdeltacomp} that the function $\gamma^k(w)$ mapping $w$ to the maximum value of $\gap_M(w)$ among all $k$-state $M$ is computable.
 It could be interesting to study $\gamma^k(w)$ as a parametrized complexity measure in itself.
 Intuitively, $w\mapsto \gamma^k(w)$ measures how well $w$ is described by the model class of $k$-state PFAs---the widest margin of probability by which $w$ can be recognized by any such PFA.
 This relates $\gamma^k(w)$ at least philosophically to the Kolmogorov structure function, which measures the minimal size of a set of strings containing $w$ which can be described by a Turing machine of size at most $k$, and hence captures in a sense how well $w$ can be singled out by such machines.
 Similar functions have also been considered by Kjos-Hanssen \cite{K20}, who introduced both a structure function and a dual structure function for the NFA complexity.
-His dual structure function has the desirable feature, he points out, of a simple domain and complicated range, rather than the other way around as for his regular structure function for $A_N$.
-This is even more true for $\gamma^k(w)$ in contrast with its dual $A_{P,\delta} (w)$, especially if one is interested in computability.
+His dual structure function is in part motivated by having a simple domain and complicated range, rather than the other way around as for his regular structure function for $A_N$.
+This is even more true for $\gamma^k(w)$ in contrast with its dual $A_{P,\delta} (w)$, at least if one is interested in computability: it maps a string and natural number to a Cauchy name for a real number, rather than mapping a string and some representation of a real (either a Cauchy name or a first-order formula, depending) to a natural number.